HiBy R5 Gen 2 Review

 As with all recent HiBy DAPs, all the inputs and outputs are positioned on the base panel.
 That includes both analog and digital.

 All digital connections are via the centrally located USB-C port and that includes USB-DAC, OTG, and charging.
-Though the R5 Gen 2 also support coaxial via USB, a feature from their higher-end models it does not come with a USB-to-coaxial cable that you typically find tucked into the accessories of their high-end units.
+Though the R5 Gen 2 also supports coaxial via USB, a feature from their higher-end models it does not come with a USB-to-coaxial cable that you typically find tucked into the accessories of their high-end units.

 Analog outputs include provision for SE 3.5mm TRS and 4.4mm/2.5mm balanced PO.
 There is no dedicated line-out for the R5 Gen 2 in either balanced or SE.
 The SE 3.5mm TRS output does have a dual function capability for PO and LO but this suggests this is not a true line-out.